sizemors/Active_Learning_in_Credit_Scoring/README.md

 # Active_Learning_in_Credit_Scoring

 This experiment uses two data sets: LendingClub (default rate of ~7%) and a DGP data set genereated from a synthetic data generating process (default rate of 40%).
 The LC cleaning code and DGP generating functions are not included here.
 Use prepared data sets (Step 2 in LC and Step 6 in DGP) below.
 The DGP experiment borrows some parameter settings from LC.
 LC should be run first.
-The experiment also includes calculation of some financial variables from scripts which are not included here.
-Define: Total Interest of good / TN = 1,128, Expected Loss of bad / FN = 2,704, median funded loan amount = 10,000.
+The experiment includes calculation of some financial variables from scripts which are not included here.
+Define: Total Interest of *good* risk / TN = 1,128, Expected Loss of *bad* risk / FN = 2,704, median funded loan amount = 10,000.

 To perform the experiment on LC data set, perform these steps in order: